abalter/mywebsite/content/ariel-balter-resume-ohsu.md

 -   Automated submitting ChIP-Seq and RNA-Seq next-generation sequencing analysis code to a computing cluster.
 This saved time and improved consistency of results.
--   Organized and led two successful workshops on bioinformatics computing skills.
+-   Organized and led two successful workshops on computing skills.
 100+ students, postdocs, and faculty attended each one.
 Workshop content published on GitHub.
 -   Implemented original system to extract and organize crops from stained cancer tissue images.
 Increased the investigators' throughput by a factor of 100x (33 citations).